-29 Financial risk management and fair values (Continued)
+Financial assets and liabilities measured at fair value (Continued)

-(e) Fair values measurement of financial instruments (Continued) Financial assets and liabilities measured at fair value (Continued) During the year ended 31 December 2022, there were no transfers between Level 1 and Level 2, or transfers into or out of Level 3 (2021: Nil).
+During the year ended 31 December 2024, there were no transfers between Level 1 and Level 2, or transfers into or out of Level 3 (2023: Nil).
 The Group's policy is to recognise transfers between levels of fair value hierarchy as at the end of the reporting period in which they occur.

-The fair value of unlisted investment fund was determined with reference to the fair value of underlying investment portfolio and adjustments or related transaction costs.
+The fair value of unlisted investment fund was determined with reference to the fair value of underlying investment portfolio and adjustments of related transaction costs.

-The movement during the year in the balance of Level 3 fair value measurements are set out in note 12 to the financial statements.
+The movements during the year in the balance of Level 3 fair value measurements are set out in note 12 to the financial statements.

 The Group is also exposed to property price risk through its interests in property development.
 The Group has a team reporting to the top management which performs the valuation of the interests in property development required for financial reporting purposes.
 Discussions of valuation processes and results are held between the top management and the team at least once every six months, in line with the Group's half-yearly reporting dates.
-The key unobservable market data used in the models of development project at Huizhou and Zhuhai in Mainland China includes estimated selling prices of the underlying properties which are derived from observable market data, including average market prices of properties in Mainland China, with certain adjustments to reflect the impacts of those factors on the development.
-The adjustments to the average market selling price range from -10% to +10%.
-The fair value measurement is positively correlated to adjustments to the selling prices of the underlying properties.
-At 31 December 2022, it is estimated that an increase/decrease of 5% in the expected/forecasted selling price of the underlying properties at Huizhou and Zhuhai of the Group's interests in property development, with all other variables held constant, would have increased/decreased the Group's retained profits by \$66,926,000/\$66,920,000 (2021: \$35,629,000/\$35,723,000).
+The key unobservable market data used in the models of development project at Huizhou and Zhuhai in Mainland China includes estimated selling prices of the underlying properties which are derived from observable market data, including average market prices of residential properties in Mainland China, with certain adjustments to reflect the impacts of those factors on the development.
+The adjustments to the average market selling prices of the underlying properties.
+At 31 December 2024, it is estimated that an increase/decrease of 5% in the expected/forecasted selling price of the underlying properties at Huizhou and Zhuhai of the Group's interests in property development, with all other variables held constant, would have increased/decreased the Group's retained profits by \$65,866,000/\$42,502,000 (2023: \$65,389,000/\$43,548,000).

 The analysis has been determined assuming that the changes in the selling price of the underlying properties had occurred at the end of the reporting period and had been applied to the exposure to property price risk in existence at that date.
-The analysis has been performed on the same basis as for 2021 and taken into account of the expiration of the land concession as set out in note 2(c).
+The analysis has been performed on the same basis as for 2023 and taken into account of the expiration of the land concession as set out in note 2(c).